RIKEN-RCCS/lens3/test/simple/README.md

 It tests API operations: pool creation/deletion, access-key creation/deletion, and bucket creation/deletion.

-It reads a file "testu.yaml", whose contents are following.  apiep is an endpoint of Web-API, and s3ep is an access point of S3.  home+uid is used as a directory to create a pool.
+It reads a file "testu.yaml", whose contents are as following.  apiep is an endpoint of Web-API, and s3ep is an access point of S3. home+uid is used as a directory to create a pool.
 The password is used as a basic authentication key at the http reverse-proxy.

 ```
 apiep: "lens3.example.com:8008"